The cast of Transformers: Prime Wars Trilogy.

 - Nice Job Breaking It, Hero: Her arrival distracts Devastator, Optimus Prime, Megatron and Windblade, giving the Council the time they need to unlock the Enigma of Combination and activate it.

-- Off With Her Head! : She gets her head ripped off of her shoulders by Rodimus Cron's hands
+- Off with Her Head!: She gets her head ripped off of her shoulders by Rodimus Cron's hands, which kills her.

 - Powerful Pick: After losing a component (possibly Dust Up) of her combined form , she isn't able to use her sword anymore.
 Now being forced to use Pyra Magna's Pick Axe/Cudgel which was also formerly the hilt and handle of Victorion's sword.